Revolving Loan Fund

 Some businesses need new expensive equipment to sustain operations.
 It is important to highlight that leases are not loans.
 On a cost-of-capital basis, equipment leasing may be the least expensive option.

-Equipment leasing offers advantages over other financing methods: your bank credit lines are not affected, so you retain your bank borrowing capacity for other needs; Equipment leasing finances 100% of the equipment cost, leaving precious working capital for other needs; In many cases, equipment lease payments can be treated as a fully tax deductible expense; The equipment leasing process is faster, simpler, and often less costly than other equipment financing alternatives.
+Equipment leasing offers advantages over other financing methods: lessees’ bank credit lines are not affected, so they can retain their bank borrowing capacity for other needs.
+Equipment leasing finances 100% of the equipment cost, leaving precious working capital for other needs.
+In many cases, equipment lease payments can be treated as a fully tax-deductible expense: The equipment leasing process is faster, simpler and often less costly than other equipment financing alternatives.

 Second Look Program

-Starting January 2011, the EDIF will review any business loans previously rejected by local banks.
-The idea behind the program is to help small business owners with working capital.
+EDIF reviews business loans previously rejected by local banks.
+The idea behind the program is to help provide small business owners with working capital.
 Being rejected by a traditional lender does not mean that your business project cannot be funded.

 Export Loans

-The EDIF can help you finance 100% of your exports overseas.
-The organization also offers export insurance and guidance of overseas markets.
+EDIF can help you finance 100% of your exports overseas.
+The organization also offers export insurance and guidance for overseas markets.

 Real Estate Financing

-EDIF can help you finance over 100% of the value of your property and advance you the capital you need to cov
+EDIF can help you finance over 100% of the value of your property and advance you the capital you need to cover improvements, debt consolidation or cash out for other purchases and needs.
+EDIF offers fixed and variable rates, for up to 25-year terms.

 Acquisitions